-- Produce network topology diagrams to help you isolate potential sources of problems. - Synchronize the date and time on all servers. - Set trace/logging levels on key devices so that diagnostic information is available when problems occur. - Create IVR flowcharts that illustrate how calls are routed between agents and sites.
+- Produce network topology diagrams to help you isolate potential sources of problems. - Synchronize the date and time on all servers. - Set trace/logging levels on key devices so that diagnostic information is available when problems occur.

 Network Topology Diagrams

 One of the first lines of defense is possessing current topology information.
 One of the most important pieces of topology information is a detailed network diagram (usually created using Microsoft Visio or a similar application).
 At a minimum, your network topology diagrams should include the following information: